Hydramata/hydramata.github.com/_includes/vision.md

 	1. If a work is enriched with metadata beyond what fields are defined in the work type (e.g. through a batch process) the extra metadata is not be discarded.

 6. Content in Hydramata can be organized in a variety of ways.
-	1. Works can be grouped together arbitrarily.
+	1. Works and files can be grouped into sets.
+		1. Arbitry sets can be created by end users.
-	Groups of works can contain works from multiple owners.
+		1. Sets can contain works from multiple owners.
+		1. User sets will not be prominatnly featured in the search results.
 	1. Works can be related to each other.
 	This can be at varying levels of specificity e.g. simply “related” or using a Group 1 FRBR relationship: exemplarOf, embodymentOf, realizationOf.